vld375/lwocrypt-provider/README.md

 - /opt/homebrew/etc/openssl@3/openssl.cnf (OSX Homebrew)
 - C:\Program Files\Common Files\SSL\openssl.cnf (Windows)

-Doing this will enable `oqsprovider` to be seamlessly used alongside the other `openssl` providers.
+Doing this will enable `lwocryptprovider` to be seamlessly used alongside the other `openssl` providers.
 If successfully done, running, e.g., `openssl list -providers` should output something along these lines (version IDs variable of course):